-The company ENRESS was established in 2013.
-Its activities focus on the development, production and servicing of technology for ecological disposal and thermochemical recycling of plastic waste and other synthetic organic materials.
+The ENRESS company was established in 2013.
+Its executives have got experience with mechanical recycling since 2004.
+Their activities have been focusing on development, production and servicing of technology for ecological disposal and thermochemical recycling of plastic waste as well other synthetic materials.

-In recent years, ENRESS has developed and today provides sophisticated ENRESS TDU2000® technology.
-This technology enables an efficient and ecologically clean method of thermochemical recycling and thus allows efficient use not only of plastic waste, but also of other synthetic organic materials, such as rubber, tires, waste oils, medical waste and more.
+ENRESS has developed sophisticated TDU2000® technology.
+Enress TDU2000® technology - implemented in Enress’s devices - enables an efficient and ecologically clean method of thermochemical recycling and decomposition of plastic waste, tires and other materials, for which mechanical recycling is not enough efficient or cannot be used at all.
+Using this technology, Enress’s devices convert waste to energy and/or to new products, as are process oil, process gas and solid residue (carbon).
+The ENRESS TDU2000® technology thus allows further efficient and circulating use of not only of plastic waste or tires, but also of other synthetic organic materials, such as rubber, waste oils, medical waste and other.

 Thermochemical recycling of sorted plastic waste